jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 ![Image Visual Grouping](/Docs/development/img/r-guide/example_visual_grouping.png)

 What we mean by functional grouping is a set of tables and plots that all rely on the same dependencies and/or computed results.
 You may not wish to create a visual grouping, but you might still want to make use of the shared properties of the different output elements.
 Whether you wish to create a visual and/or functional grouping does not matter terribly much, they both make use of the same mechanic: JASP containers.
-For all intends and purposes a container can be thought of as a normal list in R, you can add objects to it and then retrieve them again at a later point.
+For all intents and purposes a container can be thought of as a normal list in R, you can add objects to it and then retrieve them again at a later point.

 ### Creating a JASP Container
 It's simple to create a container through `createJaspContainer()`: